knennigtri/aep-tag-tool/README.md

     configFile.import.extensions
     configFile.import.dataElements
     configFile.import.rules.[rules]

+### CEDRP params
+You can specify exactly what you want to create/import/publish with these params.
+No matter the parameter order, they will always execute in the order below.

+-C  Creates a new property. `configFile.import.propertyName` is optional.

+If -C is not used with the remaining parameters, `propID` is required.
+-E  Imports extensions. `configFile.import.extensions` is required.
+-D  Imports data elements. `configFile.import.dataElement` is required.
+-R  Imports rule components. `configFile.import.rules.[rules]` is required.
+-P  Publishes the library.

 ### Using only the [Import Collection](collections/Import%20Tag%20Property.postman_collection.json):
 * Using Postman collection runner on folders - [Learn how to use the Import Tag collection](importTagCollection.md)